 Concentration Risk.
-The Fund's assets are expected to be concentrated in carbon credit futures and its investments could react similarly to market developments.
+The Fund's assets are expected to be concentrated in an industry or group of industries to the extent that the Index concentrates in a particular industry or group of industries.
+The securities of companies in an industry or group of industries could react similarly to market developments.
 Thus, the Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries or sector.
+As of the date of this prospectus, the Index was concentrated in carbon credit futures.
 The prices and performance of carbon credit futures may be particularly affected by developments in the following sector: